ict4s24-tcict/ict4s24-tcict.github.io/index.md

 Submitting a position statement is not mandatory for attending the workshop.
-However, even if you do not intend to submit a full position stattement, please consider submitting a few lines about yourself, why you are attending, and what you would like to discuss.
+However, even if you do not intend to submit a full position statement, please consider submitting a few lines about yourself, why you are attending, and what you would like to discuss.
 You can do this in the "abstract" field under the EasyChair link above.